Porto / June 06, 2017. By Paulo Tavares

-No trip to Portugal would be complete without a visit to a traditional churrascaria ( barbecue grill) to eat the famous piri piri chicken.
+If you want to eat like a local in Porto then you should visit a traditional churrascaria ( barbecue grill) to eat the famous piri piri chicken.
 Pedro dos Frangos is a great place to eat barbecued chicken in Porto city centre, it will come accompanied with the usual chips or a salad garnish.
 You can wash it down with a glass of wine or go for a nice cool beer to combat the piri piri sauce.

 Rua da Madeira, 212/218 à Estação S. Bento

 Beside São Bento train station in the centre of Porto with an area for snacks on the ground floor and on the first floor they serve meals.
 Adega Viseu no Porto was started by a man from Viseu and hence the name.
 It is now run by a young, dynamic couple Antonio and La Salete Monteiro.
 Go for lunch or try the following snacks; salada de polvo, bolinhos de bacalhau, and rojões.

 Rua do Cativo, 14

 Welcome to Porto FC’s unofficial museum.
 Over the past 60 years the owner has transformed this tasca into a sanctuary to the glory of Porto FC.
 It is a symbol of the love people from Porto have for their football team.

 Alfredo Portista serves petiscos (snacks) as well as full meals, petinga ( tiny sardines) or bacalhau with arroz de couve ( cabbage rice) or rojões.
 Snacks include Bifana.
 To drink they serve house wine.

 Praça dos Poveiros, 130